Downtown Vancouver in Spring: Facts, Sightseeing, and Photos

 Starting the Tour

 There is a lot to explore in downtown Vancouver, so a travel plan is useful.
-On my March visit I restricted my travels and photographs to Canada Place and Burrard Street, with short diversions from Burrard Street to look at nearby sights of interest.
+On my March and April visits I restricted my travels and photographs to Canada Place and Burrard Street, with short diversions from Burrard Street to look at nearby sights of interest.
 This route goes through the centre of the downtown area.

 Cultivated Spring Flowers in Downtown VancouverClick thumbnail to view full-size

 Canada Place is the name of a large and attractive pier built for business conferences, tourists, and cruise ships berths.
 It's also the name of the road where the pier is located.